andrew-wang0/andrew-wang0/README.md

 ## About Me

-I'm Andrew, a software developer at the University of California, Irvine.
+I'm Andrew, a software developer studying at the University of California, Irvine.
 I'm experienced in backend web development, data analysis, research, and playing drums 🥁

 ## What I've Been Up To